Fabian Ware: Second World War and death

 In Autumn 1940 Ware began working on a programme to memorialise civilian dead as a result of the war.
-He wrote a letter to Winston Churchill saying the IWGC could not "omit to commemorate these [civilian casualties] if the higher purposes inspiring their work" were to continue to be respected, and the IWGC began recording civilian deaths "caused by enemy action" in January 1941.
+He wrote a letter to Winston Churchill, by then Prime Minister, saying the IWGC could not "omit to commemorate these [civilian casualties] if the higher purposes inspiring their work" were to continue to be respected, and the IWGC began recording civilian deaths "caused by enemy action" in January 1941.
 Despite support from the King and Registrar General, the Commission struggled to record all information—particularly the addresses of next of kin.

 After Ware toured some of the areas with the most deaths, local authorities were enlisted to help.
 By releasing various announcements and a radio broadcast by Ware in November, the IWGC had collected information on more than 18,000 people.
 In January 1942 he proposed listing dead civilians in the Warrior's Chapel in Westminster Abbey on a roll of honour.
 Though the Dean of Westminster supported the proposal, Herbert Morrison, the minister of home security, argued such a list should be put up after the war.
 Following discussions, it was agreed the rolls would not be announced until after the war ended.

 Ware resigned as director-general of Graves Registration and Enquiries in 1944, leaving the army, to continue his work with the commission.
 Progress was hampered as the DGRE and IWGC struggled to cooperate.
 In April 1944 Ware spoke at a conference on war memorials organised by the Royal Society of Arts.
 He toured cemeteries in France and Belgium in August 1945.
 He resigned as vice-chairman of the Commission in 1948 due to old age and failing health, particularly his chronic phlebitis.

 Ware died on 28 April 1949 in Barnwood House Hospital, Gloucester, and was buried in Holy Trinity Churchyard, Amberley on 2 May.
 His grave has an IWGC-style headstone.
-There are memorial tablets to him in St. George's Chapel at Westminster Abbey and in Gloucester Cathedral.
+There are memorial tablets to him in St George's Chapel at Westminster Abbey and in Gloucester Cathedral.
 The road Boulevard Fabian Ware in Bayeux, the location of Bayeux War Cemetery, is named in his honour.